Friday, July 29, 2016

 Did I want to join them?
 Sure!
 Count me in!

-Yumiko, Andy, Julie and Rob
+Yumiko, Andy, Julie, and Rob

 If I knew how to pronounce those complex scientific names, I might be scared, but these big teddy-bears of the ocean eat plankton, krill, and tiny baby squid, not humans.
-They have big scary names and gentle personalities.
+They have big, scary names and gentle personalities.

 Victor Ancona

-Our friends, Julie and Rob Goth, recently established full-time islanders, booked our group outing with Xoc Lifestyles.
+Our friends, Julie and Rob Goth, recently established as full-time islanders, booked our group outing with Xoc Lifestyles.

-It is a relatively new tour company owned by Victor Ancona and his Canadian wife Kasie Dobbs Ancona.
+It is a relatively new tour company owned by Victor Ancona and his Canadian wife, Kasie Dobbs Ancona.
 The name Xoc, pronounced something like Shok, is Maya for shark.

-Victor’s younger sister Amaranta Ancona Cervera owns a hair and esthetics salon near the Poc Na Hostel on Isla.
+Victor’s younger sister, Amaranta Ancona Cervera, owns a hair and esthetics salon near the Poc Na Hostel on Isla.

 Omar Ancona

-His well-known and popular uncle Victor Cervera Cervera has Casa Havana vacations, and previously Casa Havana Restaurante located behind the naval base on Juarez.
+His well-known and popular uncle Victor Cervera Cervera has Casa Havana vacations, and previously Casa Havana Restaurante, located behind the naval base on Juarez.
 His beautiful mamá is Delia Cervera Cervera.

-Victor’s grandfather Wandy Ancona, who lives a couple of blocks south of our home, had a career in the Mexican Navy until his retirement.
+Victor’s grandfather, Wandy Ancona, who lives a couple of blocks south of our home, had a career in the Mexican Navy until his retirement.
 Abuelo Wandy and Abuela Olga frequently enjoy sitting on their front porch in the cool of the evening, watching the street activities, and waving at passersby.

 Victor’s love for the ocean is in his blood.
 He and his siblings learned how to operate boats at a young age, and he has many fond memories of staying two and three months at a time on nearby Isla Contoy while his papi, Esteban Ancona Argaez, fished in the surrounding ocean.